algolia/instantsearch/docs/src/examples/umd.md

 editable: true
 githubSource: docs/src/examples/umd.md
 ---
-Using the standalone build is quick way to play with Vue InstantSearch.
+Using the standalone build is a quick way to play with Vue InstantSearch.

 Just import the library: